ad8illinois/ByteCraft/documentation.md

 Now, the final step of classification is to:
 1. Download a new github issue
 2. Tokenize the issue, create a bag-of-words vector with the same dimensions as our training data
-3. Use any classification algorithm to classify it into one of the learned categories
+3. Use one of our classification algorithms to classify it into one of the learned categories
     - KNN
     - Naive Bayes